Sterling Archer: Storylines

 Distraught by his fiancée's death, Archer retreats to French Polynesia to recuperate from the frenetic pace of his occupation.
 Rip Riley, a former ISIS agent, is recruited by Malory to pursue him and return Archer to New York City.
 After a futile attempt, Lana and Ray Gillette are sent to rescue Archer and Riley, who have been kidnapped by pirates.
 Ultimately, the duo are captured by the pirates and put into a dungeon, where Riley, Noah (a doctoral candidate in anthropology who was enslaved by the pirates after they captured his research vessel), and Archer are being harbored.
 Malory prepares to administer a ransom for the group, but later declines to extort money to the assailants after being insulted by Archer.
 Now temporarily severed from ties with the International Security Intelligence Service, the group steals a helicopter and escapes from the pirate fortress.

 FBI agents shut down ISIS as it turns out it was not sanctioned by the U.S. government to perform acts of espionage whatsoever.
 Throughout the fifth season, Archer and the rest of ISIS are selling the ton of cocaine they have stored in order to make enough money for early retirements, which they fail throughout the season.
 In the season finale, Malory succeeds in having ISIS reinstated as an official agency by cutting an affiliation deal with the CIA.
 At the same time, it is revealed that Archer is the father of Lana Kane's newborn daughter, conceived through in vitro fertilization from semen stored when Archer was being treated for cancer.

 In season six, a reluctant Archer and his co-workers are reinstated as freelance agents working for the CIA on a trial basis.
 In the first episode, which takes place six weeks after the end of season five, Archer has been residing in Thailand because he was shocked that Lana used his sperm to conceive a child without his permission, but then he finally comes home after a mission in Borneo.
-For the rest of the season, Archer tries (and the most part failing) to be a part of his child's life and in episode eight goes with Lana to meet her parents, who, even though they don't think much of Archer, still consider him part of the family.
+For the rest of the season, Archer tries (and the most part fails) to be a part of his child's life and in episode eight goes with Lana to meet her parents, who, even though they don't think much of Archer, still consider him part of the family.
 In the finale, the CIA hires Archer and the others to save the life of a brilliant scientist by shrinking down and destroying a lethal blood clot in his brain.
-Even though they manage to destroy the blood clot, they ended up killing the doctor when they prematurely regrow while inside him, with the CIA disavowing them and leaving them with nothing.
+Even though they manage to destroy the blood clot, they end up killing the doctor when they prematurely regrow while inside him, with the CIA disavowing them and leaving them with nothing.